 What causes particle pollution?

 One of the largest sources of particulate matter in B.C. is residential wood burning.
-Wood smoke may come from sources such as a fireplace or wood stove in a home, all open burning of vegetative matter, backyard burning or certain sources at wood products industry facilities.
+Wood smoke may come from residential sources such as a fireplace or wood stove in a home, all open burning of vegetative matter or backyard burning.

-Other sources of particulate matter include all mobile vehicles, especially those with diesel engines, road dust, certain industries, furnaces, and tobacco smoke.
+Other sources of particulate matter include forest fires, certain industries, furnaces, tobacco smoke and all mobile vehicles, especially those with diesel engines.

-The harmful effects of tobacco smoke are well known, and as a result, many B.C. municipalities have placed restrictions on smoking in public places.
+The harmful effects of tobacco smoke are well known.
+As a result, many B.C. municipalities have placed restrictions on smoking in public places.

 How dangerous is particle pollution?

-Particulate matter is considered the air pollutant of greatest concern to human health in B.C.
-Research has shown that exposure to PM can lead to increased days lost from work or school, emergency room visits, hospital stays, and deaths.
+Particulate matter is considered the air pollutant of greatest concern to the health of the B.C. population.
+Research has shown that exposure to PM can lead to increased days lost from work or school, emergency room visits, hospital stays and deaths.

 Both short and long-term exposures to PM can lead to the worsening of heart and lung disease.
 It can also cause premature (early) death, particularly among people who have a higher risk of being affected by particle pollution.